-- All late arrivals and early collections of students must be notified in the first instance at the Front Office where you will sign in and collect a slip to take to your child's classroom. - Parents / Caregivers must sign students in and out.
+- All late arrivals and early collections of students must be notified in the first instance at the Front Office where you will sign in and collect a slip via the visitor kiosk to take to your child's classroom. - Parents / Caregivers must sign students in and out using the visitor kiosk.
 Students will not be able to leave the school without the authorisation of a parent / caregiver.
 Refer to the hyperlinks: